Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

 This is often an issue of "getting what you pay for."

-This type of jewelry is often more expensive than gold plating, but obviously less expensive than pure gold, and:
+This type of jewelry is often more expensive than gold filled or gold plated jewelry, but obviously less expensive than solid gold jewelry, and:

 In order to tell that you are purchasing the real thing and not gold plated pieces is to look at the coloration and the weight.